CLI Guide

 the byte string appropriately considering such things as size, endianness,

 alignment and packing of data structures.
+Multiple values can be enter by

 -m, --metadata <METADATA>